 It saves on the purchase, installation and maintenance costs associated with running complex platforms.
 But you rely on your internet connection to make everything work.
-Throw in remote data storage, running your own websites, using video conferencing to hold virtual meetings and so on, routing traffic between branch offices using MPLS IPVPN and more.
-At any one time, all of these different assets are making demands on your bandwidth just to function.
-To guarantee optimum, glitch-free performance across them all, you need considerable speed and bandwidth to spare.
+To guarantee optimum, glitch-free performance, you need considerable speed and bandwidth to spare.

 Cloud computing also raises the issue of upload speeds.
-Traditionally, standard internet connections have been known as asymmetrical, because they do not have an equal balance between download and upload speeds.
-So you might get 80Mbps when downloading, but only 20Mbps when uploading.
+Traditionally, standard internet connections have been known as asymmetrical, so you might get 80Mbps when downloading, but only 20Mbps when uploading.
 This is because most standard internet use is all about ‘incoming traffic’ – the web pages you browse, the media you access, it’s all about downloading content to your device, with comparatively little going in the opposite direction.

 With business cloud computing, however, this is not the case.
-Whether it is taking part in two way voice or video conversations on a platform like Microsoft Teams, or filing resources in a cloud-based archive or database, businesses generally need to upload as much as they need to download.
 Business IT is very much about generating and communicating data as well as using it, so it has to be a two-way street.

 Business class gigabit internet is designed to accommodate this by being symmetrical – providing equal download and upload speeds.
 So for 1gb broadband, you get maximum download speeds of a gigabit per second, and maximum upload speeds of a gigabit per second.